Ciudad Juárez migrant center fire: Reactions

 The United States Ambassador to Mexico, Ken Salazar, said on Twitter that the fire was a "reminder to the governments of the region of the importance of fixing a broken migration system".
-Felipe González Morales, a former president of the Inter-American Commission on Human Rights and current United Nations Special Rapporteur on the human rights of migrants, criticized the practice of mass detentions of migrants, saying on Twitter, "extensive use of immigration detention leads to tragedies like this one".
+Felipe González Morales, a former president of the Inter-American Commission on Human Rights and serving at the time as United Nations Special Rapporteur on the human rights of migrants, criticized the practice of mass detentions of migrants, saying on Twitter, "extensive use of immigration detention leads to tragedies like this one".
 United Nations Secretary-General António Guterres expressed his condolences and called for a thorough investigation of the incident and the establishment of safer, more regulated, and organized migration pathways.

 The President of Mexico, Andrés Manuel López Obrador, in his first statements, held responsible the migrants for the fire for protesting their possible deportation.
 He also accused the journalists at his conference of being interested in the fire due to yellow journalism.